 The chain reaction:

-Lower cost: fewer input tokens and fewer retries
+Fewer input tokens and fewer retries.

 Where ZeroEntropy’s zerank-2 is uniquely strong